Nautilus: Taxonomy

-Genetic data collected in 2011 pointed to there being only three extant species: A. scrobiculatus, N. macromphalus, and N. pompilius, with N. belauensis and N. stenomphalus both subsumed under N. pompilius, possibly as subspecies, though this was prior to the description of three additional species (samoaensis, vanuatuensis and vitiensis).
+Genetic data collected in 2011 pointed to there being only three extant species: A. scrobiculatus, N. macromphalus, and N. pompilius, with N. belauensis and N. stenomphalus both subsumed under N. pompilius, possibly as subspecies, though this was prior to the description of three additional species (N. samoaensis, N. vanuatuensis and N. vitiensis).

 Dubious or uncertain taxa

 The following taxa associated with the family Nautilidae are of uncertain taxonomic status: